PANEL ATTORNEY QUALIFICATIONS

 required of higher classifications.

-description of the case classification system, see below)
+description of the case classification system) on an assisted basis.

 Level II.
-Attorneys who need at least some
+Attorneys who need some

 handle cases somewhat more difficult than the simplest are